Conversational Commerce agent developer's guide

 • New original query: In some UX designs, if a customer enters a new, unrelated query, you might choose to restart the conversational flow to ensure the most relevant context.

-• Conversational API integration: The API response will include a new conversationId that is used for subsequent requests.
+• Conversational API integration: The API response includes a new conversationId that is used for subsequent requests.

 • Continue the Conversation:

 • Description: The Conversational API returns a conversation_id as part of the API response.
 This ID must be sent in follow-up requests to continue the same conversation.
-This helps to ensure that conversational commerce responds to your user's queries based on the conversation history within that session, covering the end user query, the conversational_text_response, and the followup_question.
+This helps to ensure that Conversational Commerce agent responds to your user's queries based on the conversation history within that session, covering the end-user query, the conversational_text_response, and the followup_question.

 • Ensure search result consistency: